Kajalb24/Credit_Risk_Model/README.md

 ## How to Use the Application
 1. Visit the [Streamlit Application](https://kajal-credit-risk-model-ml-project2.streamlit.app).
 2. Enter the required borrower details in the input fields.
-3. Click on the **Predict** button to view the credit risk prediction.
+3. Click on the **Calculate Risk** button to view the credit risk prediction.
 4. Explore the additional insights and model explanations provided in the app.

 ## Technical Details